WesJD/AnvilGUI/README.md

     return "Incorrect.";
 }
 ```
 The above code is what is inside your `ClickHandler`.
-The parameters of the method are also obvious, the player to answered
+The parameters of the method are also obvious, the player who answered
 and their reply.
 The method also has a return value of `String`.
 This string is to be used if the user is wrong, etc,
 and it will show in the dialogue box in the GUI what is supplied.
 If you return `null`, the inventory will close.